• Skip to primary navigation

 Ingredients

-• 1 cup unseasoned breadcrumbs can use homemade, fine or panko* See Notes
+• 1 cup unseasoned breadcrumbs can use homemade, fine, or panko - See NOTE 1

 • ¾ cup extra virgin olive oil divided